 And to secure a license to breed, dogs must pass a formal character test and physical exam.

-Both of which are designed to ensure that GSDs in Europe always honor their working roots as closely as possible.
+These tests ensure that GSDs in Europe always honor their working roots as closely as possible.

 How That’s Different To American Breeding